mcfedr/sqs-queue-driver-bundle/README.md

 * `region` **required** - The region where your queue is
 * `credentials` *optional* - [Specify your key and secret](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html#using-hard-coded-credentials)
   This is optional because the SDK can pick up your credentials from a [variety of places](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html)
+* `queues` *optional* - Allows you to setup a mapping of short names for queues, this makes it easier to use multiple queues and keep the config in one place

 ## Options to `QueueManager::put`

 * `url` - A `string` with the url of a queue
+* `queue` - A `string` with the name of a queue in the config